reqnroll/Reqnroll.Rider/README.md

 # SpecFlow Support for ReSharper and Rider
 The "SpecFlow Support" plugin adds specific functionality for the [SpecFlow](https://specflow.org/) to [Rider](https://www.jetbrains.com/rider/).
 (Resharper will come if requested enough)

 **IMPORTANT**: This plugin is still at it's begining, It may be still buggy.
-Don't hesitate to report any bug or cool feature to add and don't forget to :+1: any feature you want to help prioritize them.
+Don't hesitate to report any bug or cool feature to add and don't forget to :+1: any feature you want to help prioritize.

 ## Build plugin